-One of the more powerful new CSS3 properties,
+One of the more powerful new CSS properties,

-border-image is also one of the best supported, with the exception of (all together now) IE9.
+border-image is also one of the best supported, with the exception of (all together now) IE10 and earlier.
 It is, unfortunately, also one of the most obtuse and difficult to understand.

 The explanation of how